Skip to main content Skip to search Skip to main navigation

 didex is growing: digitalisation is not a leap, but a journey.
 The didex modelling software is also constantly evolving: new tools, improved workflows and more options - for split-cast models or implant prosthetics, for example. more

-Deep Dive | Background and perspectives
+Deep Dive | Background and Perspectives

-AGI is a form of AI that not only works in a narrow area, but also thinks, transfers, learns and plans flexibly; comparable to a colleague who recognises a problem, thinks about solutions, asks questions and corrects its approach if necessary.
+AGI is a form of AI that not only works in a narrow area, but also thinks, transfers, learns and plans flexibly; comparable to a colleague who recognises a problem, thinks about solutions, asks questions and corrects their approach if necessary.
 Not magic, but a huge leap compared to today's AI systems, which are based on patterns and do not understand real correlations.

 Welcome to the era of thinking AI

-The dentona perspective: Two worlds, one craft
+The dentona perspective: two worlds, one craft

-– Carsten Wilkesmann, Management Board dentona
+- Carsten Wilkesmann, Board of Management dentona

-Where AI is already helping
+Where AI is already helping today

 • The Aoralscan 3 intraoral scanner from SHINING 3D uses AI-based software for:

-• automatic soft tissue filtering (Soft Tissue Removal)
+• Automatic soft tissue filtering (Soft Tissue Removal)

-• simulated tooth position analyses (Ortho Simulator)
+• Simulated tooth position analyses (Ortho Simulator)

-• plausibility checks for greater safety
+• Plausibility checks for more security

-Preparing for the AGI era: what labs can do today
+Preparing for the AGI era: What labs can do today

-Conclusion: the beginning of a new era
+Conclusion: The beginning of a new era

 Meet & Learn | Dates & Training

-• Digital Technologies 2025: 13 December 2025, LMU Munich - After a long break, the one-day seminar "Digital Technologies" with updates on innovative treatment concepts will take place again in 2025. here
+• Digital Technologies 2025: 13 December 2025, LMU Munich - After a long break, the one-day seminar "Digital Technologies" with updates on innovative treatment concepts will take place again in 2025.
+Here

 Further contributions